DavidWells/davidwells.io-v1/content/blog/2013-02-27-create-where-there-is-none.md

 ---
-title: Create Where There is None
+title: Create where there is none
 author: David Wells
 date: 2013-02-27 22:35:56
 layout: post